UNdot33K/ScriptKiddie_AV/README.md

 3. RUN WITH HIGHEST PRIVILEGES

-4. ACTIONS [browse for "data.bat"]
+4. ACTIONS [browse for "script.bat"]

 5. TRIGGERS [START TASK AT LOGON]